simionAndrei/SBD_AWS-assignment/README.md

 ## Memory
 You can increase/decrease the memory executors have using `driver-memory` and `executor-memory`.
-According to an [Amazon blog post](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/) it is recommended to set them both to the same value, but all the executors' memory must all fit inside a nodes memory so `num_executor * executor_memory < node_memory`.
+According to an [Amazon blog post](https://aws.amazon.com/blogs/big-data/best-practices-for-successfully-managing-memory-for-apache-spark-applications-on-amazon-emr/) it is recommended to set them both to the same value, but all the executors' memory must all fit inside a node's memory so `num_executor * executor_memory < node_memory`.
 We should also consider that there are more processes running on the nodes, so leave some out for them.